 Regardless of how your VED is taxed, if it’s an older diesel it is going to be expensive.
 And, if you’re commuting into a city centre with a low emission zone, you’ll be paying for that every day.

-What are the Legal Implications of Commuting in a Campervan?
+Are There Any Legal Implications of Commuting in a Campervan?

 How Do I Know Whether I Can Commute in my Campervan?